99Mariana/Understanding-SAP-ABAP/User_Dialog.md

   go_event_handler = NEW lcl_event_handler( ).
   SET HANDLER go_event_handler->handler_toolbar FOR go_grid.

 * Method that creates the ALV table.
-Note that set_table_for_first_display already exists in SAP CALL METHOD go_grid->set_table_for_first_display EXPORTING is_layout       = ls_layout
+Note that set_table_for_first_display already exists in SAP
+* Displaying a List in the ALV Grid Control
+  CALL METHOD go_grid->set_table_for_first_display
+       EXPORTING
+         is_layout       = ls_layout
        CHANGING
          it_outtab       = lt_result[]
          it_fieldcatalog = lt_fieldcatalog.

+*add the method that the define code logic to the new button created( if is the case) set handler go_event_handler->user_command for go_grid.

 ENDMODULE.
 ````